In a small bowl, mix the cornstarch in ¾ cup of the milk and set aside.

 Heat a medium sized pot over medium-low heat, add the butter and olive oil and sauté the onion and garlic until soft and translucent.
 Add cod and lightly sauté 1-2 minutes.

-Add the flour to the pot and mix to form a roux.
+Add 2 cups flour to the pot and mix to form a roux.
 Stir constantly until the roux starts to color.
 Pour in the warm milk in a slow, steady stream, mixing constantly with a whisk, until all milk is added and mixture is completely smooth.
 Slowly add the cornstarch mixture.
 Mix well and cook over low heat for 5 minutes, until very thick.
 Pour onto the baking sheet tray and spread it out evenly.
 Let cool for one hour, uncovered.

 Fill a pastry bag fitted with a 1-inch tip or plastic gallon bag with the cooled mixture and cut off the tip of the plastic bag to make a 1-inch hole.
 Prepare your second sheet tray with about 1/4-inch layer of flour.
 Pipe a long tube of mixture onto the tray and continue until you have piped all of the mixture onto the tray and you have about 5-6 tubes.
 Refrigerate until firm, about 2 hours.